- BSX Insight

 If we keep our teeth apart when running, teeth can become too close together due to the impact of our feet hitting the ground.
-Depending on the state of your gums and teeth, severe tooth pain can cause hair loss.
+Depending on the state of your gums and tooth, severe tooth pain can cause hair loss.

 Exercise can be difficult due to extreme temperatures, particularly if there is an infection.

-You should see your Philadelphia maxillofacial and dental expert immediately if you experience such pain in the mouth.
+You should immediately see your Philadelphia maxillofacial and dental expert if you experience such pain in the mouth.

-Training Can Help You Prevent Teeth Pain
+Training Can Help You Prevent Tooth Pain

 Use A Mouthguard